-The creation of a Graduate Portfolio is a requirement for all graduate students.
-The portfolio is meant to draw together information about you from multiple sources.
 The Department will start students on the process during the first year of the program.
 You will develop much of the information you will need for your portfolio during your graduate program.
 Final verification of your completed portfolio must be documented prior to commencement and confirmation of your master's degree.
 The graduate portfolio is collected in your individual CALIPSO online account.
-More information about how to build your portfolio is located in the Grad Residency Weeks Canvas site.
+More information about how to build your portfolio is on the Grad Residency Weeks Canvas site.